imixs/imixs-ai/imixs-ai-rag/README.md

 # Imixs AI RAG

-The Imixs AI RAG system is based on Apache Cassandra 4.0 which provides a distributed database system with high availability and scalability.
+The Imixs AI RAG module provides a system for retrieval augmented generation (RAG).
+This system can be used to index workflow business- and metadata (generation) as also to search for similarity (retrieval) for a given text.
+The system is based on Apache Cassandra 4.0 which provides a distributed database system with high availability and scalability.
 This module provides the Cassandra RAG services and also the adapter and plugin classes for an integration into a Imixs-Workflow instance.
 For more details about the database schema see the section [Database](./doc/DATABASE.md)